Interface Multimedia

 expand_more

-Absolutely — that is often when it has the most impact.
-Renderings and animations help secure approvals, attract investment, and align stakeholders around a shared vision when the project exists only on paper.
+Absolutely, and that's often when it has the most impact.
+Renderings and animations help secure approvals, attract investment, and align stakeholders around a shared vision while the project still only exists on paper.
 Our rendering of the Smithsonian Air and Space Museum's Udvar-Hazy Center helped secure a $60 million donation.
-Visualization gives decision-makers something tangible to evaluate and gets projects funded and approved faster.
+Visualization gives decision-makers something tangible to react to, instead of asking them to fund a description.

 What is the difference between your VR and rendering services?